EGI-ILM/automated-containers/README.md

 [im-client](https://github.com/grycap/im-client) is a tool to use the Infrastructure Manager from the command line.

 There are two main ways to use im-client: directly via **Python** or via a **Docker container**.
-Both are equally valid but, since the currently Docker images do not have oidc-agent preinstalled, this section will describe the use of the Python version.
+Both are equally valid but, since the current Docker image does not have oidc-agent preinstalled, this section will describe the use of the Python version.

 ### 2.1 Installation